rob-earwaker/subliminal/README.md

 Metric types:

-- `Gauge<TValue>` - A gauge is the simplest type of metric.
+- `Gauge` - A gauge is the simplest type of metric.
 It provides absolute values of a particular quantity, e.g. the number of messages on a queue or the current processor usage.
 - `Counter` - A counter provides incremental values that measure the relative changes of a particular quantity over time, e.g. the number of entities retrieved from a database or the number of bytes read from disk.
 Unlike a gauge, the values produced by a counter represent relative changes of the quantity not absolute values.
 - `EventLog` `EventLog<TEvent>` - An event log provides notifications whenever a particular event occurs, e.g. when a message is handled or a file is deleted.
 Each event can optionally include context information.
 - `Operation` `Operation<TContext>` - An operation provides execution timing information for a particular action, e.g. adding an item to the basket or registering a new user.
 It is made up of several different event logs that record when an operation is started, completed or canceled.
 Each operation execution can optionally include context information.